hobrasoft-cz/PDFMU/README.md

 ## Development

 ### How do I change the version of PDFMU?
-Update the following values in `pom.xml`:
+Update the following values in "pdfmu/pom.xml":

 * `project.version`
 * `project.properties.exeVersion`